smartcomputerlab/RVLabs.programming.and.modeling/README.md

 The hardware development is based on Verilog (iverilog) and GTKWave graphic environment.

 # DLabs - RISC-V architecture desription and modeling - design projects
-The first project in Lab 3 is based on simple RISC-V (RV32: R-type) model in Verilog.
+DLabs first introduce Verilog HDL.
+Then we describe/desing several RISC-V architectures starting with a simple RISC-V (RV32: R-type) model in Verilog.

 <picture>
  <img alt="YOUR-ALT-TEXT" src="images/RISCV.flow.proc.drawio.png">
 </picture>

-## Project structure and tools
+## simple RISC-V - model structure and tools
 + Each sub-unit is created in its own directory
 + Each directory contains the modules used in this particular unit
 + Additionally it consists of testbenc used to test and debug those modules